What is going on with Robinhood Markets Inc.? Sentiment Analysis

 Sponsored

-Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 6.23.
-HOOD’s price to book ratio for the most recent quarter was 1.33, resulting in an 1.40 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 6.93 at the moment.
+HOOD’s price to book ratio for the most recent quarter was 1.37, resulting in an 1.55 price to cash per share for the period.

 How does Robinhood Markets Inc. (HOOD) stock rate among analysts?
 Buy, sell, or hold?